bringauto/fleet-management-http-api/docs/endpoints.md

 ### GET

-Finds states of all cars.
+Finds states of all cars with timestamp >= since.
+If the wait=True and no states would be returned, the request will wait for the next relevant state to be added.
+By default, wait=False, since=0.

 Response codes:
 - 200: Returning all existing car states.

-## /carstate/{carId}[?allAvailable=<allAvailable>]
+## /carstate/{carId}[?since=<timestamp>&wait=<wait>]

 ### GET

-Finds car states by ID.
+Finds car states for a car with given ID with timestamp >= since.

-Response format:
-- allAvailable=true: JSON containing list of the Car States.
-- allAvailable=false or unspecified: JSON version of the Car State.
+Query options since and wait determine the behavior as described in [Wait mechanism documentation](https://docs.google.com/document/d/1DOHSFV2ui8C7Oyrui1sVxadSqaxPjlY3uif-EK2-Uxo)

 Response codes:
 - 200: Successfully found a car state.